Blog Nutrition 7 Avocado Side Effects That Might Make You Rethink Your Love for Guacamole

 What Is My Daily Calorie Allowance?

 Assuming you’re not trying to gain weight, the recommended daily calorie intake for adults is around 2,000-2,500 calories a day (9).
-This may vary depending on your age, gender, and activity level.
+This may vary depending on your age, sex, and activity level.

 If you consume an avocado every day without taking into account your other food choices and calorie intake, it’s easy to exceed your daily limit and risk potential side effects like weight gain, gastrointestinal issues, and blood pressure concerns.

-Therefore, it’s important to track your avocado intake along with other foods you consume.
+Therefore, it’s important to evaluate your avocado intake along with other foods you consume.

 Am I Getting Enough Variety In My Diet?